 In this context, the dignity and bravery of the dozens of Inuit elders who were willing to go on camera to speak about the tradition of tattooing is awe-inspiring.

 My personal struggle with these issues is laid out for the world to see in this film.
 I have felt touched and reassured to hear back from my fellow Inuit about what this film has meant to them.
 And though the process certainly upset and challenged my family at times, in the end we’ve come out stronger and closer for it.

-Tunniit is not yet available online or on DVD.
-However, I am working hard at getting this set up in the near future.
-If you would like to be added to a list of people to be contacted once DVDs become available, please go to the “mailing list” page on this site and sign up to be included on my very occasional updates (once-a-month-ish, typically less).
+Tunniit is now available for community screenings and can be booked online via Cinema Politica here.
+We also hope to have it available for individual purchase by VOD and DVD soon.
+If you would like to be added to a list of people to be contacted once DVDs become available, please go to the “mailing list” page on this site and sign up to be included on my very occasional updates (once-a-year-ish, typically less).

 Also, I am often approached by men and/or non-native people, who are interested in getting these tattoos that are traditionally for Inuit women.
 Please watch this Q&A video here to see a discussion on this.
 You can also read a bit more about Inuit tattoos and cultural appropriation here.